WEEK 14: HALF MARATHON 2020

-WEEK 14 TRAINING PLAN STARTS Runners, finally, on the last day of this training week you can prove you have what it takes to run 13 miles!
-But you’ll do it easy, with stops as needed.
+TRAINING PLAN STARTED YESTERDAY; this post is a day late due to the Easter Holiday.
+Runners, finally, on the last day of this training week you can prove you have what it takes to run 13 miles!
+But you’ll run it easy, with stops as needed.
 Walkers, you are almost there.
 Both groups are essentially ready to go the distance in competition.

 These plans extend for 18 rather than 16 weeks to allow safe preparation, include a generous taper, and provide a little wiggle room for vacation time or mild sicknesses of winter.
-Late April and mid-May are popular times for half marathons, which tend to be scheduled when spring weather is expected to arrive in various locales in the Northern Hemisphere.
-The Earned Runs programs attempt to bring runners and walkers to starting lines during this period.
+The Earned Runs programs original attempt was to bring runners and walkers to their half marathon starting lines in late April and mid-May.

-Runners, if you have an opportunity to watch TV coverage of the Boston Marathon on Monday, take note of the leaders’ running form.
-Their heads will be up, chests out, torsos tall and erect, shoulders loose and down, with elbows rhythmically pulled back.
-If it’s possible to count the number of steps taken per 15 seconds (multiply by 4 to get steps/minute) to calculate cadence, you might see the number is greater than 180, possibly up to 200.
-Compare what you observe in the elite runners’ forms with your own.
+On Monday, April 20 we should have been able to enjoy TV coverage of the 124th Boston Marathon.
+It has been re-scheduled for this fall and will take place on September 14 instead.
+Earned Runs usually advises runners to watch and take note of the leaders’ running form.
+Their heads would have been up, chests out, torsos tall and erect, shoulders loose and down, with elbows rhythmically pulled back.
+If it was possible to count the number of steps taken per 15 seconds (multiply by 4 to get steps/minute) to calculate cadence, you might have counted a number greater than 180, possibly up to 200.
+You would have had a chance to compare your form with that of the elites.

 There are other components to good form running.
 See the chart from New Balance on the RESOURCES page to refresh your memory.
 The secret to maintaining it throughout a long run is to build core, upper body, hip, leg and strength in training.
 The form for walking fast, but not race walking, is somewhat similar.